fr4nki/use-show-up/README.md

 const App = () => {
   <UseShowUpProvider
-    // Place to render all Popups.
+    // Place to render all ShowUpElements.
 Probably somewhere in <body>
-    mountPointSelector='#showUps'
+    // Could be valid CSS selector, HTMLElement or RefObject mountPointSelector='#showUps'
   >
     <Component>